appgardenstudios/hyaline/www/content/documentation/how-to/audit-documentation.md

 purpose: Document how to audit documentation using the Hyaline GitHub App
 ---
 ## Purpose
-Configure Hyaline to audit documentation using the Hyaline GitHub App
+Configure Hyaline to audit documentation using the Hyaline GitHub App.

 ## Prerequisite(s)
 - [Install GitHub App](./install-github-app.md)